Canada Millennium Scholarship Foundation

-The Canada Millennium Scholarship Foundation was a private, independent organization created by an act of the Parliament of Canada in 1998.
+The Canada Millennium Scholarship Foundation (French: Fondation canadienne des bourses d'etudes du millénaire) was a private, independent organization created by an act of the Parliament of Canada in 1998.
 It received an initial endowment of $2.5 billion from the federal government to provide awards annually for ten years.
 The foundation distributed $325 million in the form of bursaries and scholarships each year throughout Canada in support of post-secondary education.
-As well, the foundation conducted research into post-secondary access, via the Millennium Research Program.
+Additionally, the foundation conducted research into post-secondary access via the Millennium Research Program.

 Overview

 The Canada Millennium Scholarship Foundation was created by an Act of Parliament in 1998 by the then Liberal government under Jean Chrétien.
 Branded as Canada's way to marking the new millennium, the Foundation was endowed with CAD$2.5 billion and was given the mandate to 1) improve access to post-secondary education for all Canadians, especially those facing economic or social barriers, to 2) encourage a high level of student achievement and engagement in Canadian society; and to 3) build a national alliance of organizations and individuals around a shared post-secondary agenda.

 Since 2000, the Foundation delivered more than half a million bursaries and scholarships worth more than $1.5 billion to students across Canada.
 Its two best-known scholarship programs were: